-I grew up in a neighborhood in Central New Jersey that had once been an apple orchard.
+I grew up in a neighbourhood in Central New Jersey that had once been an apple orchard.
 A lone tree bearing the fruit stood in my backyard, a Garden of Eden in the middle of suburbia, and when we were children, my brother and I used to pluck the golden, deformed-looking apples from its branches and throw them as hard as we could at each other.
 Which is to say, we never ate them.
 But the goddamn deer fucking did.
 I became so familiar with these local animals that I could literally identify them by their physical attributes—oh, there's the buck with the gimpy leg come to feed!—and from spring to fall, when the weather was warm, they would stand on my lawn, perpetually dumfounded at nothing in particular, and shit all over the place.

 Really, though, it wasn't until I was about to enter college, when my mother was driving me to Boston for freshmen orientation, that I became certain I had always been right: Deer suck.

 It was the summer of 2009, and we were traveling up the Merritt Parkway in Connecticut, a highway, like many in the Northeast, entirely bordered by woods.
-I was reading a book in the passenger's seat, when, for no specific reason, I decided to look up and saw a doe descending from the sky.
+I was reading a book in the passenger's seat, when, for no specific reason, I decided to look up and, out of the corner of my eye, saw a doe descending from the sky.
 Later, it became pretty clear what had happened: A person speeding on the opposite side of the freeway had smashed into the clueless beast with his vehicle, which propelled her—that poor, worthless thing—at least 30 feet into the air, over the median, and onto the other side of the road, where she landed on the hood of my mom's CRV.
 She exploded on impact, her blood and guts pouring across the windshield, and collapsed into the middle lane.
 The engine caught fire, and we pulled into the shoulder in a panic, where a nice man, a volunteer EMT, let us wait with him in his BMW until the cops showed up.
 The pleasant stranger filled the time by repeatedly telling us how lucky we were to be alive.
 When a trooper finally got there, he grabbed the dead deer by the legs and flung her onto the grass.
 I immediately told this tale to everyone when I arrived, late, to Boston University's campus.
 It didn't seem like a great omen, right before a major life transition.
 It's been about ten years, and I continue to have nightmares about it.

 All that said, I'm certainly not special.
 These sorts of deer-related, vehicular horror stories are incredibly common.
 (I encourage you to partake in a cursory Google search of people hitting deer, or deer hitting people.)
 Only a few days ago, for instance, a buck crashed into a New Jersey runner, who still managed to finish the half marathon she was participating in.
 And here, too, is one of those assholes, just about a week ago, nearly smashing into a cyclist after being struck by a car: